kaitj/nhp-dwiproc/docs/src/contributing/README.md

 - If the pull request adds functionality, the documentation should also be updated.

 > [!IMPORTANT]
-> Contributed code will be --licensed under the same [license](LICENSE) as the rest of
+> Contributed code will be licensed under the same [license](LICENSE) as the rest of
 > the repository--.
 If you did not write the code yourself, you must ensure the existing
 > license is compatible and include the license information in the contributed files,
 > or obtain permission from the original author to relicense the contributed code.

 It is okay to submit work-in-progress and seek feedback - you will likely be asked to make additional changes or asked clarification questions.

 ### Review process